jonathan-vella/architecting-for-success/105-Well Architected/wds/00-Workshop Introduction/readme.md

 ## Workshop Introduction

-At the end of the workshop, participants will be able to:
+At the end of this 2-day workshop, participants will be able to:

 * Outline customer needs, business priorities, and key architectural characteristics given a realistic customer workload.
 * Conduct a cross-pillar analysis and determine key gaps in the workload's alignment with the Well-Architected Framework.